 Under Massachusetts’ sports betting bill:

-- Will grant up to seven licenses to sportsbooks not tethered to casinos or racetracks.
+- Grant up to seven sportsbooks licenses not tethered to casinos or racetracks.

 - Casinos, racetracks, or simulcast facilities will not be allowed to partner with sportsbooks holding one of those seven stand-alone licenses.